2009 Serbian local elections: Kovin

 The Kovin municipal assembly was dissolved by the Serbian authorities on 8 November 2008 after it failed to adopt the country's new municipal statute.
 Sitting mayor Novica Mijatovič of the Movement for the Revival of Our Municipality list was removed from office, and Slavko Branković of the Democratic Party was appointed to lead a provisional administration.
 A new election was held on 5 April 2009.

 Slavko Branković of the Democratic Party was confirmed as mayor after the election and served for a full four-year term.

 Vrbas

-The municipal government of Vrbas was dismissed in June 2009 following a breakdown in the local coalition and a non-functioning municipal assembly, and a new election was scheduled for 18 October 2009. Željko Vidović of the Democratic Party was appointed as the leader of a provisional administration prior to the election.
+The municipal government of Vrbas was dismissed in June 2009 due to a breakdown in the local governing coalition and a dysfunctional municipal assembly.
+A new election was scheduled for 18 October 2009. Željko Vidović of the Democratic Party was appointed as the leader of a provisional administration prior to the election.
 An explosive device was detonated under his car shortly after he accepted this position, although no-one was in the vehicle at the time.

 A new coalition government was formed after the election by the Democratic Party, the Socialist Party, and other parties. Željko Vidović was chosen as mayor.
 He resigned in 2012 and was replaced by Milan Stanimirović, also of the Democratic Party.

+Future mayor Milan Glušac appeared in the fourteenth position on the Progressive Party's list.